lorin/booknotes/Complexity-and-Postmodernism.md

 quite tight.
 THe fact that there are many narrative paths to follow, even between two specific points, does not imply that anything goes.
 All nartatives are subject to some form of constraint, and some paths are ruled out.
-All paths share the charactestirics of ocnteingency and provisionality.
+All paths share the characteristics of contingency and provisionality.

 ### Lorin's comments